telerik/blazor-docs/components/multiselect/templates.md

 The MultiSelect component allows you to change what is rendered in its items, header and footer through templates.

-The examples below show how to use inner tags to set the templates.
-You can also do this through [RenderFragment](https://blazor.net/api/Microsoft.AspNetCore.Blazor.RenderFragment.html) objects that you can pass to the properties of the MultiSelect in its main tag.

 List of the available templates:

 * [Item Template](#item-template)